juseus03/--WNB--WirelessNBHardware/README.md

 This is the code for programming the WNB developed as my undergraduate final project, this projects are write in C and should be opened in AtmelStudio.
 There are two projects:

--"Blinking led Tarjeta:" This is the first project you should mount to the board, it makes the two LED flicker and that means everithing is well connected in the board.
+-"Blinking led Tarjeta:" This is the first project you should mount to the board, it makes the two LED flicker and that means everithing is well connected on the board.

 -"Programa Final:" This program the board to transmit the data for the 8 channels, whit this configurations: